dewall3/nice_warm_coffee/README.md

 Coffee warmers have been around for quite some time.
 They are available at a relatively low cost from many of your favorite retailers.
 They are simple and tend to do their job quite well.
 Have you ever looked at them and thought: "These should be far far more expensive, complex, and bulky!"?
 If so, we have the product for you!
 Meet the brainchild of the Georgia Tech Mechatronics Team 17, Nice Warm Coffee!
 All you need is an expensive MyRio, a set of sensors, a warming plate, and a giant box to put everything in.

+The main motivation behind this project is to provide a solution to a real-world problem that many people face every day - cold coffee.
+Our device will maintain a set temperature, detect the presence of a coffee cup, and warn the user about how hot the surface is at varying levels.
+Every device these days is smart - so why not your coffee warmer?
+The Nice Warm Coffee device can be completely monitored and controlled from your smartphone!
+Why?
+Why not?

 ## Requirements

 ![Team17_Eng_spec](https://github.com/dewall3/nice_warm_coffee/assets/62768921/eb5764a0-cf84-4110-a8b5-f3e962a87931)